nasa/cumulus/lambdas/reconciliation-report-migration/README.md

-# ReconciliationReportsMigration Lambda
+# ReconciliationReportMigration Lambda

 ## The lambda migrates existing ReconciliationReports data from DynamoDB to PostgreSQL.

 ### Running the API
-This ReconciliationReportsMigration Lambda is designed to be run manually from your AWS console or CLI as the first step in the data migration process.
+This ReconciliationReportMigration Lambda is designed to be run manually from your AWS console or CLI as the first step in the data migration process.

 The result will be a migration summary.
 For example: